mongodb/mongo-c-driver/src/libmongoc/doc/authentication.rst

 .. note::

-  On UNIX-like environments, Kerberos support requires compiling the driver against ``cyrus-sasl``.
+  On UNIX-like environments, Kerberos support requires compiling the driver against `Cyrus SASL <https://www.cyrusimap.org/sasl/>`_.

-  On Windows, Kerberos support requires compiling the driver against Windows Native SSPI or ``cyrus-sasl``.
+  On Windows, Kerberos support requires compiling the driver against Windows Native SSPI or Cyrus SASL.
 The default configuration of the driver will use Windows Native SSPI.
+  Using Cyrus SASL on Windows requires configuring the CMake option ``CYRUS_PLUGIN_PATH_PREFIX`` to the absolute path prefix of the ``GSSAPI`` plugin to enable loading the plugin.

   To modify the default configuration, use the cmake option ``ENABLE_SASL``.